Ire57/Tadpole/README.md

 The app will validate the file and display:

 - Predicted secondary structure for the first sequence.
-- Conservation visualization mapped onto the structure.
+- Conservation visualisation mapped onto the structure.
 - Optionally, enable viewing structures for all sequences.

 3. Explore generated images to analyze sequence conservation and structure.